+Sydney's overall CBD vacancy rate for B grade office accommodation was 6.6% in the 3rd quarter of 2016.
+This secondary vacancy rate is being artificially inflated by stock earmarked for withdrawal, as tenants are vacating this secondary space and no new leases are being signed in these buildings.
+As a result, secondary space options are becoming difficult to find, particularly in the sub 1,000sqm market.

-Sydney's overall CBD vacancy rate for B grade office accommodation was 7.4% in the 3rd quarter of 2015 (down marginally from the first half 2015).
-Across all commercial property types, the Sydney CBD recorded positive net absorption of 148,000 sqm over the last 12 months (ie the rate at which available space is being taken up).
-A contributing factor to this figure is the expansion of technology, financial services, professional services and educations, as well as centralisation activity.
-Overall tenant demand is expected to remain positive looking forward.
+Across all commercial property types, the Sydney CBD recorded positive net absorption of 120,000 sqm over the last 12 months (i.e., the rate at which available space is being taken up).
+A contributing factor to this figure is the expansion of technology, financial services and professional services and centralisation activity.
+Nevertheless, the Sydney CBD is projected to contract in size over the next 2 years.
+New and refurbished office developments will be offset by 188,000sqm of withdrawn office stock, which equates to 3.6% of total CBD office stock.
+The withdrawals will be a combination of compulsory acquisitions by the NSW government for the Sydney Metro rail project, residential conversions and office redevelopments.

 Average rents and incentives increased over the last 12 months.
-A grade (prime) net face rents have increased by around 6.2% with incentives expected incentives to fall over the next year as competition for contiguous space becomes more pronounced.
-Office withdrawals and limited options for quality secondary stock (B grade) resulted in gross effective rents increasing by 9.9% over the past 12 months.
+A grade (prime) net face rents have increased by around 15.4% with incentives expected incentives to fall over the next year as competition for contiguous space becomes more pronounced.
+Office withdrawals and limited options for quality secondary stock (B grade) resulted in gross effective rents increasing by 26.1% over the past 12 months.